BitterAndReal/TWCManager/README.md

-# This fork works with utility mains current measuring:
+# This TWCManager fork works with utility mains current measuring:

 download the forked code to your raspberry pi using this git command: